vorpalnet/blade/services/hold/README.md

 Javadocs: `/blade/javadoc/hold/` on the Admin Portal

-A single-leg parking endpoint: route a call leg here and its media goes quiet until the far end re-INVITEs it somewhere else.
+A single-dialog parking endpoint: route a call dialog here and its media goes quiet until the far end re-INVITEs it somewhere else.
 No media server is involved — the service answers with SDP of its own construction.